RobertMyles/flagfillr/README.md

 So in the unlikely event you find yourself pining for flags in a ggplot2 map, flagfillr has got you covered.

+<br> This package is designed to be quick and easy to use.
+As such, it's not sooo flexible.
+If you'd like to use your own data, or mess around with things, I recommend taking a look at the .R files, I hope they're reasonably easy to understand.
+Then you can hack away to your heart's content.
+The logic is simple: import the flags using `readPNG()`, establish the boundaries of the geometry, filter the flag *into* the geometry shape, use that as a fill.

+<br> Pull requests and issues are welcome.
+I particularly welcome any datasets of flags in png format! <f0><U+009F><U+0097><U+00BE>.

 Related
 -------